 APEX Awards of Excellence

-Executives in the federal public service are invited to submit names of candidates who have excelled in any of the award categories below.
+With the exception of the Public Service Citation Award, executives in the federal public service are invited to submit names of candidates who have excelled in any of the award categories below.
 The eligibility criteria are defined below.

 - Community Contribution Award